Vibhanshusingh-001/NGS_Data-analysis_biostatistics/README.md

 	        suffixes=('_T1', '_T2')
 	    ).fillna(0)

-	    # Perform Fisher's Exact Test for each row
+	    # Fisher's Exact Test for each row
 	    results = []
 	    for _, row in comparison.iterrows():
 	        contingency_table = [